timvieira/bubs-parser/java/tools/README.txt

   parse -O cellThreads=4 -O grammarThreads=2

-The three levels of threading can interact safely (i.e., you can use -xt, cellThreads, and grammarThreads simultaneously), but we make no claims about the efficiency effects.
+The three levels of threading can interact safely (i.e., you can use -xt, cellThreads, and grammarThreads simultaneously), and we have shown that cell-level and grammar-level threading can provide additive benefits, but we make no claims about the efficiency impact of combining sentence-level threading with other parallelization methods.

 === Research Parser Implementations ===